 Broker-dealers failed to conduct adequate due diligence that would have revealed the absence of audited financial statements, the lack of independent verification of medical receivables, and the unsustainable returns being promised to investors.

-If you lost money in money in cases similar to Medical Capital notes, several recovery avenues may be available depending on your specific circumstances and when you invested:
+If you lost money in Medical Capital notes, several recovery avenues may be available depending on your specific circumstances and when you invested:

 FINRA Arbitration Against Broker-Dealers

-The most promising recovery option for many victims of cases similar to Medical Capital is filing FINRA arbitration claims against the broker-dealers who recommended the investment.
-Unlike class action lawsuits where individual recovery is often minimal, FINRA arbitration allows investors to pursue individual claims based on their specific circumstances.
+One recovery option in cases similar to Medical Capital may be filing FINRA arbitration claims against broker-dealers who recommended the investment.
+For original Medical Capital note purchases, claim viability is highly timing-sensitive because the offerings occurred years ago.
+Unlike aggregated civil lawsuits where individual recovery can be diluted, FINRA arbitration allows investors to pursue individual claims based on their specific circumstances when eligibility and limitation issues permit.

 FINRA arbitration offers several advantages: